saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 For Cisco, we configured the `mpls ldp address-family ipv4 label local allocate for host-routes` option.
 This causes for the IOS XR router to advertise a label for the lo0 interface only.
 The default is to advertise a label for every interface.

 The other configuration items are pretty similar.
-Though different in syntac, on both Juniper and Cisco we configure the device to:
+Though different in syntax, on both Juniper and Cisco we configure the device to:
 - enable LDP synchronization by specifying that under the OSPF stanza
 - authenticate all LDP sessions through a single configuration command

-Both Cisco ass well as Juniper offer ways to inject into LDP whatever routes you want, both offer BFD protection and many more configuration options, but I do not want to go off to far into the weeds here.
+Both Cisco as well as Juniper offer ways to inject into LDP whatever routes you want, both offer BFD protection and many more configuration options, but I do not want to go off to far into the weeds here.
 Instead, we will verify what we have configured so far.

 First, we check the LDP adjacency state on Cisco: